3 Ways Recruitment Automation Will Change the Talent Acquisition Process

 - Time to fill is the top priority for 28% of talent acquisition leaders

-Advances in technology have transformed finance, sales, and marketing departments and industry experts believe recruiting technology will be the next big adoption.
+Advances in technology have transformed finance, sales, and marketing departments and industry experts believe recruiting technology is now a necessity to maintain a competitive edge.

 By streamlining some aspects of the recruiting workflow, experts predict recruitment automation will enhance a human recruiter’s capabilities.

-Here are three major ways recruitment automation is changing recruiting.
+Here are three major ways recruitment automation is changing talent acquisition.

 1. Recruitment automation for resume screening